93213 Fundamentals of Mental Health Nursing6cp; Intensive; 5 x 4hr workshops

 Requisite(s): (93204 Foundations of Nursing Practice 1B AND 93206 Introduction to Clinical Practice) OR (92433 Assessment and Therapeutics in Health Care 2 AND 92431 Human Life Course Development)

 These requisites may not apply to students in certain courses.

 There are course requisites for this subject.
 See access conditions.

-In this subject, students learn about mental health nursing care.
-As this is a foundational mental health clinical subject, students are introduced to various mental health issues and diagnoses.
-Students also learn about the mental status examination, which is a rudimentary mental health nursing skill.
+In this subject, students learn about the care needs of people who are experiencing, or have experienced, mental health challenges.
+As this is a foundational mental health clinical subject, students are introduced to various concepts related to the lived experience of mental health challenges.
 Students begin to develop knowledge, attitudes and skills required for mental health nursing, therapeutic communication and reflective practice.
 The content of this subject is updated regularly, and evidence based sources are used in the formation of tutorial content.
 Relevant to the Australian context, statistical information is primarily sought from the Australian Bureau of Statistics and the Australian Institute of Health and Welfare.
 The development of critical thinking and respect for evidence are of primary focus in this subject.